Quebec set to get its first 4,000 doses of COVID-19 vaccine next week: authorities

 "Things are becoming concrete and the arrival of the vaccine is imminent," said Quebec Health Minister Christian Dubé, saying vaccinations will begin next week.

-In a surprise announcement earlier in the day, Prime Minister Justin Trudeau said Canada will get its first batch of vaccine -- up to 250,000 of them -- just a week from now, if the vaccine is approved by Health Canada, a process that's underway.
+In a surprise announcement earlier in the day, Prime Minister Justin Trudeau said Canada will get its first batch of vaccine -- up to 250,000 doses -- just a week from now, if the vaccine is approved by Health Canada, a process that's underway.

 Dubé said Quebec will receive 4,000 doses of that first shipment.
 This means 2,000 people can be vaccinated, since each person requires two doses, three weeks apart.